mdn/content/files/en-us/web/api/workletsharedstorage/remainingbudget/index.md

 The **`remainingBudget()`** method of the
 {{domxref("WorkletSharedStorage")}} interface returns the remaining navigation budget for the current origin.

-The navigation budget is the number of bits of entropy permitted inside a {{htmlelement("fencedframe")}} as a result of {{domxref("WindowSharedStorage.selectURL()")}} calls, per origin, per 24-hour time period.
-This is not the same as the number of navigations; rather it is based on the number of potential navigations in each call.
-Each time a `selectURL()` navigation occurs, an amount equal to logarithm base 2 of the number of URL choices is deducted from the corresponding origin's budget.
+The navigation budget is the number of entropy bits permitted inside a {{htmlelement("fencedframe")}} due to the {{domxref("WindowSharedStorage.selectURL()")}} calls per origin every 24 hours.
+This is not the same as the number of navigations; rather, it is based on the number of potential navigations in each call.
+Each time a `selectURL()` navigation occurs, the corresponding origin's budget decreases by the logarithm (base 2) of the number of URL choices.

 Navigation budget is a mechanism designed to limit the rate of leakage of cross-site data to the destination pages navigated to in [fenced frames](/en-US/docs/Web/API/Fenced_Frame_API).